walquis/bathroom-reno/thebook/src/waterproofing.md

 Floating the final slope into the edge of the drain grate.
 The grate is aligned at a 45 degree angle, parallel with the edge of the shower bench.

 Note the small gravel (courtesy of Lydia's fish tank supplies😃) embedded in the mortar.
 Under the lip of the grate, it is loose around the flange, preventing the weep holes from getting plugged with mortar.
-If any water were to get beneath the tile (the grout is not 100% waterproof), it still has a route to the drain and not the floor.
+If any water were to get beneath the tile (the grout is not 100% waterproof), it would still have a route only to the drain and not to the wood subflooring.

 <img width="30%" src="images/IMG_4250.jpg" >
 <img width="30%" src="images/IMG_4251.jpg" >
 <img width="30%" src="images/IMG_4252.jpg" >

-Didn't need to RedGard the whole thing, but I had 3 gallons, and didn't want to waste it.
-Although if I'd known how much trouble it would be to get a smooth surface to paint on top of RedGard, I probably would have thrown the extra RedGard away!
+I didn't need to RedGard the whole thing, but I had three gallons and didn't want to waste it.
+If I'd known how much trouble it would be to get a smooth surface to paint on top of RedGard, I would have thrown the extra RedGard away 🙄.

 Oh well.
-At least the walls have absolutely no chance of steam getting through.
+At least the walls and ceiling have absolutely no chance of steam getting through.